Population and territory

 Economy

 The Cree Nation experienced major economic growth following the signing of the JBNQA, which led to the creation of several businesses.
-In 1982, the Cree founded the Cree Regional Economic Enterprises Company (CREECO), which manages several enterprises, including the Cree Construction and Development Company, a leader in the construction industry in Québec.
-Another company, Air Creebec, also owned by the Cree, connects the James Bay territory and Northern Ontario to Montréal and Val-d’Or.
-Cree communities also boast a number of community enterprises and private companies.
+In 1982, the Crees founded the Cree Regional Economic Enterprises Company (CREECO), which manages several enterprises, including the Cree Construction and Development Company, a leader in the construction industry in Québec.
+Another company, Air Creebec, also owned by the Crees, connects the James Bay territory and Northern Ontario to Montréal and Val-d’Or.
+Crees communities also boast a number of community enterprises and private companies.